hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/auth0.md

 ---
 title: "Auth0"
 metaTitle: "Auth0 | Hasura Authentication Tutorial"
-metaDescription: "Auth0 is a service that allows you to integrate authentication and authorization into your applications."
+metaDescription: "Auth0 is a service that allows you to integrate authentication and authorization into your applications.
+Learn how to integrate Auth0 with Hasura using JWT"
 ---

 ## What is Auth0